Anticentromere antibody; ACA

 Testing may be used to provide the doctor with additional information if an ANA (antinuclear antibody) test is positive, especially if the test produces a speckled, nucleolar, or centromere pattern.
 (For more on this, see "What does the test result mean?" in the ANA article.)

->

-> It may be ordered along with Scl-70 (anti-topoisomerase), another autoantibody that may be present with scleroderma.
+It may be ordered along with SCl-70 (anti-topoisomerase), another autoantibody that may be present with scleroderma.

->

-> An ACA test may be ordered along with other tests for autoantibodies, including ANA.
+A Centromere antibody test may be ordered along with other tests for autoantibodies, including ANA.

->

-> An ACA test may be ordered when a person has a positive result on an ANA test and one or more of the CREST symptoms.
+An ACA test may be ordered when a person has a positive result on an ANA test and one or more of the CREST symptoms.
 These symptoms include:

 If a person is positive for ACA and has CREST symptoms, it is likely they have limited systemic sclerosis.
 ACA is found in about 60 - 80 per cent of people who have limited systemic sclerosis.